Compost: Agriculture and gardening

 On open ground for growing wheat, corn, soybeans, and similar crops, compost can be broadcast across the top of the soil using spreader trucks or spreaders pulled behind a tractor.
 It is expected that the spread layer is very thin (approximately 6 mm) and worked into the soil prior to planting.
 Application rates of 25 mm or more are not unusual when trying to rebuild poor soils or control erosion.
-Due to the extremely high cost of compost per unit of nutrients in the United States, on-farm use is relatively rare since rates over 4 tons/acre may not be affordable.
-This results from an over-emphasis on "recycling organic matter" than on "sustainable nutrients."
 In countries such as Germany, where compost distribution and spreading are partially subsidized in the original waste fees, compost is used more frequently on open ground on the premise of nutrient "sustainability".

 In plasticulture, strawberries, tomatoes, peppers, melons, and other fruits and vegetables are grown under plastic to control temperature, retain moisture and control weeds.
 Compost may be banded (applied in strips along rows) and worked into the soil prior to bedding and planting, be applied at the same time the beds are constructed and plastic laid down, or used as a top dressing.

 Many crops are not seeded directly in the field but are started in seed trays in a greenhouse.
 When the seedlings reach a certain stage of growth, they are transplanted in the field.
 Compost may be part of the mix used to grow the seedlings, but is not normally used as the only planting substrate.
 The particular crop and the seeds' sensitivity to nutrients, salts, etc. dictates the ratio of the blend, and maturity is important to insure that oxygen deprivation will not occur or that no lingering phyto-toxins remain.

 Compost can be added to soil, coir, or peat, as a tilth improver, supplying humus and nutrients.
 It provides a rich growing medium as absorbent material.
 This material contains moisture and soluble minerals, which provide support and nutrients.
-Although it is rarely used alone, plants can flourish from mixed soil, sand, grit, bark chips, vermiculite, perlite, or clay granules to produce loam.
+Although it is rarely used alone, plants can flourish from mixed soil that includes a mix of compost with other additives such as sand, grit, bark chips, vermiculite, perlite, or clay granules to produce loam.
 Compost can be tilled directly into the soil or growing medium to boost the level of organic matter and the overall fertility of the soil.
 Compost that is ready to be used as an additive is dark brown or even black with an earthy smell.

 Generally, direct seeding into a compost is not recommended due to the speed with which it may dry, the possible presence of phytotoxins in immature compost that may inhibit germination, and the possible tie up of nitrogen by incompletely decomposed lignin.
 It is very common to see blends of 20–30% compost used for transplanting seedlings.

 Compost can be used to increase plant immunity to diseases and pests.